 Viewer Voting Methods

-There are three methods to register your vote for the best couple each week:
+There are two methods to register your vote for the best couple each week:

 Phone - each couple has their own number and votes can be can up to an hour after the show in each time zone.

-Online - viewers can register at ABC.com and vote for their favorite couple up to midday the following day.
-Facebook is also an option.
+Online - viewers can register at ABC.com and vote for their favorite couple.

 Phone lines and online polls will open at the top of each performance show so that viewers can vote for their favorites.
 Phone lines will stay open for 30 minutes after the end of the show.
 Online voting will remain open until 11am (Eastern Time) the next day.

 DWTS Season 27 Phone Voting Information

 As well as the phone lines, viewers are able to vote online at ABC.com.
 Email validation is now required so it might be an idea to pre-register.
-You can also vote on Facebook.

 Here are the couples